NorthPoleChristmas.com presents:

 pine wood

-Using Patterns A and B, cut santa and his hands out of wood - 1/4" wood if possible for the hands.
+Using Templates A and B, cut santa and his hands out of wood - 1/4" wood if possible for the hands.

-You will need to tape pattern pieces A and B together where indicated.
-Transfer the pattern lines
+You will need to tape template pieces A and B together where indicated.
+Transfer the template lines

 to the wood.
 Paint the hands black.
-Paint santa Maroon, Light Ivory or White and Medium Flesh
+Paint santa Maroon, Lt Ivory or White and Med.
+Flesh

 where indicated.
-Paint the wood button with Medium Flesh.
+Paint the wood button with Med.
+Flesh.
 Spackle (using old toothbrush) with

-watered down Light Ivory paint.
-Rub stain lightly on all surfaces including the button.
+watered down Lt Ivory paint. lightly apply stain on all surfaces including the button.

 FACE:

-Hot glue the nose onto santa where indicated in the pattern.
-Using a toothpick or stylus (or even
+Hot glue the nose onto santa where indicated in the template.
+With either a stylus or a toothpick (or even

 the handle end of a paintbrush) and black paint, make 2 dots for the eyes.
 Use a little blush